Uberspace/lab/source/guide_navidrome.rst

 Installation
 ============

-Now we download the latest release and it's checksum from the github-page_:
+Now  download the latest release and it's checksum from the github-page_:

 .. code-block:: console